p2panda/handbook/website/docs/specification/data-types/documents.md

 - A Document is a high-level mutable, multi-writer data type constructed from a linked graph of [operations](/specification/data-types/operations).
 - Through a deterministic process the graph can be reduced to a single key-value map.
 - Any two documents (replicas) which contain the same collection of operations will resolve to the same value.
-- A document is identified by the operation id of its root _create operation_ (aka _document_id_).
+- A document is identified by the operation id of its root CREATE operation_ (aka _document_id_).
-- A document assumes the schema of its root _create operation_
+- A document assumes the schema of its root CREATE operation
 - A document is made up of operations published by one or many authors
   - Branches in a document's graph occur when two authors publish operations concurrently
 - Every operation has a `previous` field containing a `document_view_id` which refers to document state _at the moment the operation was encoded_